allenling/FFpie/README.md

 (more in the `examples` directory)

-when trasncode your video, you can pass in your own encoder to do something before and after encoding a frame.
+when trasncodeing your video, you can pass in your own encoder to do something before and after encoding a frame.

 here an encoder is more than just a "pure" encoder, we will pass the frames out of your graph, or from decoder if no graph, into your encoder, then you can do anything before and after encoding.